A craft event for families and children to enjoy on Halloween

 1. What is Halloween in Japan?
 Costume events and how families can enjoy it

-There are now an increasing number of events where families make handmade decorations together and enjoy Halloween food and sweets with their children.
+There are an increasing number of events where families make handmade decorations together and enjoy Halloween food and sweets with their children.

-In this way, Halloween is becoming more diverse in Japan, and even people who don't participate in commercial events have more options for enjoying it at home.
+As you can see, Halloween is becoming more diverse in Japan, and even people who don't participate in commercial events have more options for enjoying it at home.

 When celebrating Halloween at home, decorations mainly use orange and pumpkins, allowing you to enjoy the blessings of nature and the feeling of the autumn season.